Ryagg/scifi_zone/TESTING.md

 ---

-For validating my HTML code at first the source code from each page of the generated live site was copied and pasted into the validator on [W3C Markup Validation Service](https://validator.w3.org/).
+For validating my HTML code, at first the source code from each page of the generated live site was first copied and pasted into the validator on [W3C Markup Validation Service](https://validator.w3.org/).
 At first, several errors, e.g. regarding labels and missing closing tags, were reported.
 These errors have been fixed and the tests repeated.
 The last test runs were done using 'Check by address' for all pages except the bag, checkout, checkout success page, and add guest page.
 For these, the source code was used.
+For the add guest page, I was logged in with admin-privileges.
 The results are presented below:

 **Result for homepage:**